% title = 'security' description = 'Securing mountebank against remote execution attacks' %> <%- include('../_header') -%>

 mountebank highly recommends you take the following approaches to securing your environment if you

-require --allowInjection
+require --allowInjection:

-as an unprivileged user--localOnly
+mb as an unprivileged user--localOnly flag to only accept

 requests from localhost.
 There's no reason not to do this when running directly (e.g., not inside

-Docker or a VM) on your local developer machine.--ipWhitelist
+Docker or a VM) on your local developer machine.--ipWhitelist flag.mb in a Docker environment or under a chroot operation

-to prevent access to the full filesystemThe most secure option, of course, is to simply not use the --allowInjection
+to prevent access to the full filesystemThe most secure option, of course, is to simply not use the --allowInjection flag.

 If there are common operations you find yourself using injection for, feel free to suggest those operations